PyPSA/PyPSA/doc/optimal_power_flow.rst

 * This set-up can also be used for stochastic optimisation, if you interpret the weighting as a probability.

-* Each transmission asset has a capital cost.
+* `Line` components have no marginal costs, only capital costs.
+They are bound to both the Kirchhoff-Voltage-Law (KVL) and Kirchhoff-Circuit-Law (KCL).

-* Each generation and storage asset has a capital cost and a marginal cost.
+* `Generator`, `Link`, `Store` and `StorageUnit` components have a capital cost and a marginal cost. `Link` components can also have a controllable power flow and follow only the KCL.

+* Additional pre-defined constraints can be added to the optimisation problem via `GlobalConstraint` components.

+* Abstract problem formulations can be used via the `Network.optimize` accessor, e.g. `Network.optimize.optimize_security_constrained`

 Execute:

 .. code:: python

-    network.lopf(snapshots, solver_name="glpk", solver_io=None,
+    n.optimize(n.snapshots, solver_name="glpk",
-                 extra_functionality=None, solver_options={},
+               extra_functionality=None, **solver_options)
-                 formulation="angles", extra_postprocessing=None, pyomo=True)

-where ``snapshots`` is an iterable of snapshots, ``solver_name`` is a string, e.g. "gurobi" or "glpk", ``solver_io`` is a string, ``extra_functionality`` is a function of network and snapshots that is called before the solver (see below), ``extra_postprocessing`` is a function of network, snapshots and duals that is called after solving (see below), ``solver_options`` is a dictionary of flags to pass to the solver, ``formulation`` is a string in ``["angles","cycles","kirchhoff","ptdf"]`` (see :ref:`formulations` for more details) and ``pyomo`` is a boolean to switch between formulating the optimisation problem using ``pyomo`` or PyPSA's custom optimisation framework.
+where ``snapshots`` is an iterable of snapshots, ``solver_name`` is a string, e.g. "gurobi" or "glpk", ``solver_io`` is a string, ``extra_functionality`` is a function of network and snapshots that is called before the solver (see below), ``solver_options`` is a dictionary of flags to pass to the solver.
-See :py:meth:`pypsa.Network.lopf` for the full documentation.

-.. warning:: If the transmission capacity is changed in passive networks, then the impedance will also change (i.e. if parallel lines are installed).
-This is NOT reflected in the ordinary LOPF, however ``pypsa.linopf.ilopf`` covers this through an iterative process as done `in here <http://www.sciencedirect.com/science/article/pii/S0360544214000322#>`_.

 Optimising dispatch only - a market model